andreburto/cosplay-display/README.md

 ## Changes

+*2023-04-22:* Using two containers to avoid Python not freeing up the port during the same run, and Google Auth not liking a separate port

 *2023-01-08:* Update script to use one port, for authentication and serving.
 Create README file.

 *2022-12-25:* Create Docker file with plans to run on Windows.